How SEO and Linkbuilding Works

 Host a giveaway

 Who doesn’t enjoy some recognition or free gifts?
 Hosting a contest or giveaway gets people involved.
 If they find appreciation in the reward or recognition, it’s a win.
 Some companies even have small scholarship opportunities that draw attention.
-What that means for you is visits, shares, and linkbuilding!
+What that means for you is visits, shares, and linkbuilding, which are all trackable metrics!
 As more people participate in the contest, the power of going viral will take over.
 Many businesses also make sharing their contest page part of the requirements to participate.

 Host a local event